-We get tricked into believing that somewhere “out there” someone or something will make us happy in one way or another.
-So we actually put the brake on happiness because we’re holding out for “when” something external happens hoping it causes us to be happy.
+We get tricked into believing, that somewhere “out there”, someone or something will make us happy in one way or another.
+So, we actually put the brake on happiness, because we’re holding out for “when” something external happens, hoping it causes us to be happy.

 We hang out for that promotion, buying that new car, meeting the perfect partner, getting a bigger house, going on that overseas holiday, or finally getting that motorhome and touring this big old country.
-In the meantime we’re unfulfilled, feeling miserable, stressed and anxious.
+In the meantime, we’re unfulfilled, feeling miserable, stressed and anxious.

 Nobody is happy all the time.
-But being happy a lot of the time is possible.
+But being happy a lot of the time, is possible.

 We spend a big part of our lives seeking and striving after happiness.
 Why do we crave and chase it?
-We get way too caught up with the idea of associating happiness with pleasure and gratification and fleeting feel good feelings.
+We get way too caught up with the idea of associating happiness, with pleasure, and gratification, and fleeting feel good feelings.

-If you’re ready to crash-through the glass ceiling to discover happiness isn’t some distant ever-shifting mirage, then here’s a tip that may help change your perspective.
+Are you ready to step out of the shadows of, “I’ll be happy when…” thinking?
+If you want to discover happiness isn’t some distant ever-shifting mirage, then here’s a tip that may help change your perspective.
 Instead of the “WHEN” of happiness, adjust your mindset to “WHILE”.
-Relish, enjoy and be grateful in the process WHILE you go about pursuing your goals, dreams and aspirations.
+Relish, enjoy and be grateful in the process, WHILE, you go about pursuing your goals, dreams and aspirations.

 ROHAN WATSON is a member of the Australian Counselling Association and a general member of the International Association of Applied Neuroscience.
 He holds qualifications in Psychology, Counselling and Education from Monash University and USQ.
 As a Psychotherapist, Counsellor and Mental Health Researcher, Rohan is dedicated to helping unlock the potential in people to live life happily and more purposefully.